stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/tilt-zero-to-hero/step-by-step-guide.md

     HOST=image-registry-openshift-image-registry.apps.[CLUSTER-NAME].[CLUSTER-ID].kubeapp.cloud
     ```

-    NOTE: Ask `sca` (Customer Admin) or `cluster-admin` to provide you the OpenShift internal registry route
+    NOTE: Ask Customer Admin or Cluster Admin to provide you the OpenShift internal registry route

     Then login into docker registry with following command: